anthonychukh/Repetier6X/README.md

  * Remote drive cable from Zesty Technology

--------------------DISCLAIMER------------------------
-This is a WIP!
-Always do dry run before running a task and take extra caution.
-Sporadic turning direction happens on ABC axes.
+---
+This repository was build upon original firmware by Repetier https://github.com/repetier/Repetier-Firmware
+This repository, like Repetier, is open source licensed under the GPL V3.

+---

+**DISCLAIMER**

+This library and Grasshopper plugin was created out of the good intension of education and promotion of technology.
-User should take their own caution and risk when using this library .
+User should take their own caution and risk when using this library.
-The creator(s) of this library do not provide any garantee and waranty to use of this library and digital tool derives from this library.
+The creator(s) and contributors of this library do not provide any garantee or waranty to the use of this library and/or digital tool derives from this library.

---------------------CAUTION---------------------------
+---
+**CAUTION**

 Working with electronic devices could be dangerous.
-Always take precaution when working on electronic devices.
-Make sure you are well trained and informed to work on the specific system .
-Failure to appropriately operate your machine could lead to hardware damage and/or serious injuries.
+Always take precaution accordingly and make sure you are well trained and informed to work on the specific system Failure to operate your machine correctly could result in hardware damage and/or serious injuries